-The Agency agrees with ECCC that sufficient mitigation measures should be implemented to address the potential for increased mortality risk to the Western Toad as a result of increased truck traffic on the ORAR.
+The Agency agrees with ECCC that sufficient mitigation measures should be implemented to address the potential for increased mortality risk to the Western toad as a result of increased truck traffic on the ORAR.
 Condition 6.5 of the Decision Statement requires the proponent to, prior to construction and in consultation with Indigenous groups and relevant authorities, conduct pre-clearing surveys to identify Western toad (Anaxyrus boreas) breeding habitat, and implement measures to mitigate the loss of the breeding habitat caused by the Project.
+Therefore, no changes to any of the existing conditions would be required.